Rubber glove shortage exposes migrant worker abuse in Malaysia | DW | 27.04.2020

 The International Labour Organization (ILO), the United Nations' labor agency, lists 11 indicators of forced labor, including deceptive recruitment, passport retention, debt bondage, excessive overtime, and employers taking advantage of workers' vulnerable positions by intimidation, threats and more.

-While there has been improvement at these glove factories over the past year, international monitors such as the ILO still indicate that there are elements of forced labor.
+While there has been improvement at these glove factories over the past year, international monitors such as the ILO still indicate that elements of forced labor remain.
 In both Thailand and Malaysia, foreign workers have fewer labor rights than locals.
-Hall tells of how, in Sri Lanka — the world's third-largest glove producer — a local union president was attacked in 2013 by two men on a motorbike.
+Hall tells of how, in Sri Lanka, the world's third-largest glove producer, a local union president was attacked in 2013 by two men on a motorbike.
 The company then sacked the man along with ten of his union colleagues.
 When 281 workers went on strike in solidarity, they were all sacked, too.